rec/myers/README.rst

 # myers

-A tiny, generic implementation of the Myers diff algorithm
+A tiny implementation of the Myers diff algorithm